Greyhound Board of Great Britain

 The Greyhound Board of Great Britain (GBGB) is the organisation that governs licensed greyhound racing in Great Britain.
-It does not govern independent tracks or Northern Irish tracks and therefore has no jurisdiction over them.
+As of March 2026, it governed the 18 licensed stadiums in England and Wales.

 History

 It was formed in 2009 as a self-regulating body after a merger between the British Greyhound Racing Board and the National Greyhound Racing Club (NGRC).
 The GBGB reports to the Department for Digital, Culture, Media & Sport (DCMS) and the Department for Environment, Food & Rural Affairs (DEFRA).

 All greyhound-racing stadia and individuals working in the registered sector are subject to the Greyhound Board of Great Britain (GBGB) Rules of Racing and the Directions of the Stipendiary Stewards, who set the standards for greyhound welfare at the racecourses.
 Stewards’ Inquiries are held both locally and at the London headquarters and disciplinary action is taken against anyone found failing to comply.

 On 24 March 2020, the GBGB took the unprecedented step of suspending Greyhound racing in the United Kingdom, due to the COVID-19 pandemic.
 They pledged financial help to all retired and racing greyhounds within the registered sector.
 Later in 2020, a 5-step plan was drawn up in order to resume activities in a limited manner, enabling a partial resumption of racing under COVID-19 restrictions.